indra-yana/Github-User/README.md

 </p>

 ### Credits
-Feel free to clone this project for your references.
+Feel free to clone or fork this project for your references.
-I really appreciate if you give a star for this repo or following my account. cheers! :clinking_glasses:
+I really appreciate if you give a star for this repo or follow my account. cheers! :clinking_glasses:

 Copyright ©2021 Indra Muliana (indra.ndra26@gmail.com)